 In this course students will explore the language of algebra, geometry, data analysis, probability, and statistics in verbal, tabular, graphical, and symbolic form.
-Students will apply their knowledge in problem solving activities that will encourage students
+Students will apply their knowledge in problem solving activities that will encourage students to model patterns and relationships with variables, and functions and to construct, draw, measure, and classify geometric figures.

 Expressions, Operations and Equations with Integers and Rational Numbers

 Multi-Step Equations and Inequalities

 Ratio, Proportion, and Similar Figures

 Linear Functions and Graphs

 Powers, Square Roots, Real Numbers, Right Triangles and the Pythagorean Theorem

 Area, Perimeter, Surface Area and Volume

+Odds and Probability